Connect to the World

 Watch your coursework in world history, business, and politics come to life in this fast-paced and culturally-rich urban environment.

-Enjoy an authentic London lifestyle, plus the inspiring courses, one-on-one support, and cultural immersion opportunities of a Verto Education.
+Enjoy an authentic London lifestyle, plus inspiring courses, one-on-one support, and cultural immersion opportunities.

 August 29 – December 10, Fall 2022